Take two: Athletics eclipse 100 runs on the season in sweep of Schaeffer - Austin Daily Herald

 The Athletics took care of business against Schaeffer Academy (1-9 overall) when they swept the Lions by scores of 19-3 in five innings and 17-3 in five innings in Marcusen Park Monday night.

-LP piled on 29 hits in the doubleheader and the Athletics have now outscored their opponents 114-13 through an eight-game winning streak, but the Athletics are more focused on what lies ahead of them as they haven’t played any of the top teams in the section yet.
+L-P piled on 29 hits in the doubleheader as the Athletics have now outscored their opponents 114-13 through an eight-game winning streak, but the Athletics are more focused on what lies ahead of them as they haven’t played any of the top teams in the section yet.

-Senior Jed Nelson had a huge day at the plate for LP as he went six-for-six with a double, two triples and seven RBIs and he’s hoping to keep his swing going as LP’s games get tougher in the weeks ahead.
+Senior Jed Nelson had a huge day at the plate for L-P as he went six-for-six with a double, two triples and seven RBIs.
+He’s hoping to keep his swing going as L-P’s games get tougher in the weeks ahead.
 After a trip to Mabel-Canton on Tuesday, the Athletics have a big showdown looming with unbeaten Randolph in Marcusen Park on Friday.

 “A day like today will boost anyone’s confidence,” Nelson said.
-“Going forward, I’ll take every at bat with the same approach of the day.”
+“Going forward, I’ll take every at-bat with the same approach of the day.”

 The Athletics (8-0 overall) led 4-0 after one inning in the opener, but their momentum slowed down for a stretch.
 The Lions had a chance to get back into the game when they had runners on first and second in the top of the fourth inning while trailing 6-3 with just one out.
 The Athletics turned a double play to escape the jam.
-LP used that spark to put up a big inning when it scored 13 times in the bottom of the fourth to go up 19-3.
+L-P used that spark to put up a big inning, scoring 13 times in the bottom of the fourth to go up 19-3.

-Jed Nelson had a two-run single to start the LP surge and he added an RBI single to put LP up 18-3 later in the frame.
-Nelson finished with five RBIs and he also picked up the mound win as he struck out seven in five innings.
+Nelson had a two-run single to start the L-P surge and added an RBI single to put L-P up 18-3 later in the frame.
+Nelson finished with five RBIs and he picked up the mound win as he struck out seven in five innings.

-LP opened the nightcap in explosive fashion as their first seven hitters reached base and the Athletics seized a 7-0 lead in the first inning.
+L-P opened the nightcap in explosive fashion as their first seven hitters reached base and the Athletics seized a 7-0 lead in the first inning.

-Jayden Lewis doubled and tripled, while knocking in three runs in that win and he also made a diving stop and big throw to first for an out at third base to start the third inning with LP up 15-1.
+Jayden Lewis doubled and tripled, while knocking in three runs in that win and he also made a diving stop and big throw to first for an out at third base to start the third inning with L-P up 15-1.
 Lewis came on to pitch in the fourth inning, where he struck out four batters in the frame.

 Lewis, who is part of a big senior class, said the Athletics are embracing their final season together, even if they haven’t had any close games yet.